abazarova/task2/README.md

 ## How to compile

-Build a project in the Visual Studio
+Build up a project in the Visual Studio

 ## Licenses